aeropeek/s3tester/README.md

+# Changes to s3tester in this repo

+New arguments:

+	-fanout - add fanout support for GET/PUT operations (remote copies in SUT) -interDelay - adds a delay between requests, measure in milliseconds.

+Data generated is random to prevent extreme DRR in SUT.

 # s3tester - S3 Performance Benchmarking

 The goal of s3tester is to be a lightweight, S3 performance testing utility.
 It is solely focused on S3 testing.